PageBot/PageBot/README.md

 PageBot consists of three abstraction levels:

 * Builders, the libraries and formats PageBot usesto generate the final result, for example DrawBot, Flat and markup languages.
-* Contexts that provide a fixed API for the builders and connect everything to specific output formats.
+* Contexts that provide a fixed API for the builders.
-* Documents, Views and Elements, our output independent classes.
+* Documents, Views and Elements, our format independent classes.

 The official PageBot documentation can be found at [pagebot.io](http://pagebot.io).